 On the other hand, if you don’t love museums, you can skip them entirely and just marvel at the gorgeous Spanish Architecture.

-Above all, it can be expensive to visit all of the museums in the park since they all have separate admission fees.
-But with the Explorer Pass, you can visit all 16 museums within a seven-day time frame for $59!
+Above all, it can be expensive to visit all of the museums in the park since they have separate admission fees.
+But with the Park Explorer Pass, you can visit all 16 museums within a seven-day time frame for $59!

 Food in the Park

-- Prado at Balboa Park: Charming indoor/outdoor dining serving great mexican food.
+- Prado at Balboa Park: Charming indoor/outdoor dining serving great Mexican food.

 - Craveology: located in the Fleet Science center this place is great for lunch (serving salads, paninis, and snacks).

-- The Tea Pavilion at the Japanese Garden: Serving teas, sushi, miso soup, and snacks a true hidden gem in the park (closed on Monday’s and Tuesday’s).
+- The Tea Pavilion at the Japanese Garden: Serving teas, sushi, miso soup, and snacks a true hidden gem in the park (closed on Mondays and Tuesdays).

 - Daniel’s Coffee Cart: located in Spanish Arts Village.

-Performing Arts in Balboa Park
+Performing Arts in the Park